dask/dask/docs/source/how-to/deploy-dask-clusters.rst

 .. figure:: ../images/distributed-overview.svg
    :class: with-border

-   Dask distributed allows the creation of a distributed cluster for multi-machine computation.
+   Dask distributed uses the distributed scheduler and enables creation of a distributed cluster for multi-machine computation.

 If you import Dask, set up a computation, and call ``compute``, then you will use the single-machine scheduler by default.
 To use the ``dask.distributed``